 Ballistic Resistance Certifications and Tests:

 V50 – (5.56 M193, and 7.62×51 M80 Ball) by Oregon Ballistics Laboratory.
-V50 testing consists of increasing bullet velocity on each subsequent shot until penetration is achieved, and then determining at which point 50% of the rounds at a given velocity penetrate the body armor.
-V50 is used to determine top end velocity limits of body armor.
+V50 testing consists of increasing bullet velocity on each subsequent shot until penetration is achieved and then determining at which point 50% of the rounds at a given velocity penetrate the body armor.
+V50 is used to determine the top-end velocity limits of body armor.

 Penetration Test – (5.56 M855/SS109, 7.62×39 Mild Steel Core) by H.P.
 White Laboratory, Inc. Penetration tests test for complete penetration of a given round at a specific velocity in a controlled setting.